 $ nx g @nrwl/react:app frontend

 We have used scss for a stylesheet format and avoided adding a router.
-However, these options can be chosen based on your project requirements.
-Now, we are starting our frontend application in development mode.
+However, you can choose these options based on your project requirements.
+Now, we are starting our front-end application in development mode.

 $ nx serve frontend